odahu/odahu-docs/source/gen_security.rst

 ODAHU is distributed with build-in policies that are written on `Rego policy language`_ and included into helm charts of appropriate services.

-`Role based access control`_ is implemented by default for next services
+`Role-based access control`_ is implemented by default for next services

    - :ref:`API <comp_api:API>`
    - :ref:`Feedback aggregator <comp_feedback:Feedback aggregator>`